abiosoft/launchar/README.md

 ## Use case

-Some Linux desktops limit application launchers to primary displays.
+Some Linux desktops limit application launcher to primary display.
 Pin to a multi-screen dock and it launches on current display.

 ## Screenshot